 NAFLD is caused by a build-up of fat in the liver, usually in people who are overweight or obese.
 This type of liver disease is increasingly common, particularly in Western countries.

 Liver cancer begins when the cells of your liver start to change and grow out of control.
 This is sometimes caused by existing liver diseases but can also occur in people with no existing conditions.
 The cause is unknown.

 What Are the Symptoms of Liver Disease?

-Left untreated, the inflammation can cause your liver to start developing scar tissue in a process that’s called fibrosis.
-When scarring forms, it keeps blood from flowing through your liver normally, and the organ may become unable to work as well as it used to.
+Without treatment, this state of inflammation can cause continued liver damage when scar tissue forms on the organ and prevents normal blood flow to the rest of the body.
 Over time, the scars on your liver can harden, causing cirrhosis.
-Without treatment, cirrhosis can lead to complications including liver cancer, end-stage liver disease or liver failure.
-Often, the only treatment for these conditions is a liver transplant, particularly if your liver becomes unable to function at all.
+Without treatment, cirrhosis can lead to complications, including liver cancer, end-stage liver disease, or chronic liver failure.
+Often the only treatment for end-stage liver disease is a liver transplant.